micczu1/monitoring-infra/README.md

 ## ToDo

-- [ ] Put passwords in Ansible Vault
+- [ ] Put passwords/generated certificates and keys in Ansible Vault
 - [ ] Secure exporters (TLS encryption + simple auth)
 - [ ] Sort out the _"missing jmespath on deployer"_ problem (it appears in Prometheus and Grafana roles; workaround is to comment out few minor auto-configuration tasks)
 - [ ] Better auto-configuration of Prometheus